Saisrinivenkat/Saisrinivenkat/README.md

 - 👀 I’m interested in Web development and Machine learning
 - 🌱 I’m currently learning React.js
 - 💞️ I’m looking to collaborate on web development
-- 📫 How to reach me at twitter @saisrinivenkat_
+- 📫 Reach me at twitter @saisrinivenkat_